dtonhofer/prolog_notes/other_notes/about_negation/floundering.md

 In fact, "floundering" is all about the breakdown of the `\+` operator, which transforms finitely failed goals into success, thus implementing "default negation" and approximating classical negation via an approach described as "negation as failure".
-Note that the FOL operator/grapheme `¬` expresses that the formula that tagged by `¬` is "objectively" or "platonically" labeled "known false", whereas `\+` has the operational meaning that the interpreter can proceed successfully if the formula tagged by `\+` fails to be proven true (finitely, otherwise the proof mechanism won't return and we are in trouble).
+Note that the FOL operator/grapheme `¬` expresses that the formula that is tagged by `¬` is "objectively" or "platonically" labeled "known false", whereas `\+` has the operational meaning that the interpreter can proceed successfully if the formula tagged by `\+` fails to be proven true (finitely, otherwise the proof mechanism won't return and we are in trouble).
 These things are not the same!